Jchase2/simple-pass-manager/README.md

 >email:pass

 Everything is stored in local non-exported shell variables, and thus never touches the file-system, until it is streamed into a gpg encrypted file.
+At least, based on everything I've read, and assuming standard unix/linux tools like sed don't do anything stupid like write to disk...

 ## Planned Changes